learn-co-curriculum/phase-0-pac-2-default-sequence-and-comments/README.md

 You should see the value `2` written to the console.

-What do you think will happen if you type this into the code window and run it:
+What do you think will happen if you type the following into the code window and run it?

 ```js
 console.log(5 * 5);